instana/ruby-sensor/README.md

 ## Installation

 The gem is available on [Rubygems](https://rubygems.org/gems/instana).
-To install, add this line to your application's Gemfile:
+To install, add this line to _the end_ of your application's Gemfile:

 ```ruby
 gem 'instana'